markusmoenig/Eldiron/docs/docs/creator/docks/pixel_tile_editor.md

 sidebar_position: 4
 ---

-The **Pixel Tile Editor** is Eldiron’s integrated pixel editor for authored tiles.
+The **Pixel Tile Editor** is Eldiron’s integrated pixel editor for authored tiles and item icon frames.

 It opens when:

+- you click a frame in an item's **Icon: On** or **Icon: Off** tree row, or
-- a single tile is selected in the tile picker
-- and you use the top-right [Edit / Maximize Dock control](/docs/creator/actions/#dock-controls), or press `Cmd/Ctrl + [`
+- a single tile is selected in the tile picker and you use the top-right [Edit / Maximize Dock control](/docs/creator/actions/#dock-controls), or press `Cmd/Ctrl + [`

 Use the adjacent **Restore Dock** control or `Cmd/Ctrl + ]` to return to the normal split layout.

-Changes are reflected immediately in the project and on the map.
+Changes are reflected immediately in the project and on the map or UI.

 ## What It Edits

-The pixel editor works on authored tile textures and their frames.
+The pixel editor works on authored tile textures and item icon state frames.
 It is used for:

 - painting tile pixels directly
 - editing animated tile frames
+- editing an item's default **On** frames and optional **Off** frames
 - selecting and pasting pixel regions
 - updating the final tile that is used in 2D and 3D

-Undo / redo is tile-based.
-Each tile has its own undo stack.
+Undo / redo belongs to the selected tile or item icon state, so edits in On and Off do not share a history.
+Use `Space` to preview the frames of the current state as an animation.

+For a ruleset-backed item, editing a frame stores project-owned frames in the project archive. **Load Default** replaces the customized state frames with that state's current ruleset artwork.
+Loading the default for On does not change Off, or vice versa.

 ## Core Tools